-Hong Kong is currently being ruled by the barbarian Beijing regime not because
+Hong Kong is currently being ruled by the barbarian Beijing regime not

-criminals for the atrocities they committed to Hong Kong people.
+Kong as war criminals for the atrocities they committed to Hong Kong people.

 List of Chinese War Criminals